lawriss02/aprendiendo-react/00-Ejercicios-w3school/README.md

 # React + Vite

 - I created this small project in order to practice my basic knowledgment of React JS.
 - I got inspired by the w3school website, which has these kind of exercicis for learning the sintaxis of different programming languages.
-This 3 examples are taken from the js course.
+These 3 examples are taken from the js course.
 - I learned the principals of React through out midudev's youtube course.